This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 DMGs are disk images that your Macbook Pro stores periodically.
 However, they are often large files that can take up a lot of space.
 To remove these files, open Finder.
 Then type “.dmg” into the search on the top right and hit enter.

 Then, right click files at the end with “.dmg” and select “Move to Trash” to delete them.

 Doing all of these steps can be overwhelming.
 But you don’t have to do them all at once.
 You can just focus on one step today, another tomorrow, and so forth.

 Symptoms of a Cluttered Hard Drive

-High quantities of large and old files such as photos and music can take up a lot of room on your hard drive and over time lead to slow performance.
+High quantities of large and old files such as photos and music can take up a lot of room on your hard drive.
+Over time this could lead to slow performance.
 Items left in the trash bin but not fully deleted can also take up a lot of space.

-What is your favorite Mac cleanup software?
+What is your favorite Mac drive cleanup strategy?
 Have you ever cleaned up your hard drive manually?
-Let us know any other tips and tricks, if so!
+Let us know any other tips and tricks, if so!About Eric